buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcRailing.md

 ### CorrectTypeAssigned
 Either there is no railing type object associated, i.e. the _IsTypedBy_ inverse relationship is not provided, or the associated type object has to be of type _IfcRailingType_.

+## Concepts

+### Axis 2D Geometry

+### Material Constituents

+The material of the IfcRailing is defined by the IfcMaterialConstituent or as fallback by IfcMaterial, and it is attached either directly or at the IfcRailingType.

+### Object Typing

+### Property Sets for Objects

+### Quantity Sets

+### Spatial Containment

+The IfcRailing, as any subtype of IfcBuildingElement, may participate alternatively in one of the two different containment relationships:

+* the Spatial Containment (defined here), or
+* the Element Composition.